Need Help? Give us a call.

 If you’re a well-qualified business owner seeking funding, then one of your very best options will be securing a business loan through a regional bank.
 And lucky for business owners operating out of Oregon, Washington, California, Nevada, and Idaho, a regional bank that operates in their states—Umpqua Bank—is one of the top small business bank lenders in the nation.
 Interested in learning more about Umpqua Bank business loans?

 We thought you might be, so we’ve compiled a guide to the ins and out of your Umpqua Bank business loan options.
-Here are the details on the six types of Umpqua Bank business loans available, plus three top alternatives.
+Here are the details on the six types of Umpqua Bank business loans available, plus two top alternatives.

 If you’re interested in securing funding through an Umpqua Bank small business loan, then you’ll have six different products to look into.
 Even within these six forms of Umpqua Bank business loans, there will be a variety of structures for you to opt for.
 Long story short, Umpqua Bank offers business loans in lots of shapes and sizes.
 As such, we’re going to break them down by product, so you can get an idea of what each of the Umpqua Bank business loans would entail for your business: